mcasarini/Bioinformatics15ECTS/README.md

 ### scripts & relative aims

 #### TCGA-PAAD
-Is PINK1 biologically important in pancreatic cancer, what genes and pathways are associated with it, does it relate to a neuroendocrine phenotype, and does PINK1 expression have prognostic value for patient survival?
+What is the role of PINK1 in pancreatic adenocarcinoma, and is PINK1 linked to neuroendocrine differentiation, specific molecular pathways, and patient outcome?